 Once I got home, I tried it out with my little ones (ages 6) and their eyes lit up when they saw the cat paws.
 They loved them (shocking, right?) and even fought over who got to wear which.
 But once we were actually able to play the game, they picked it up quickly.
 They had a great laugh when two people chose the same fish, and sometimes they’d even try to pick the one we were going for just to mess with us.

 That being said, they eventually figured out that they needed to keep an eye on what we were doing to avoid letting us get too many sets.
-And since fish cards have different values, they also quickly realized going for the higher costs fish will net them more points.
-They enjoyed it quite a bit and made us play it multiple times in row.
+And since fish cards have different values, they also quickly realized going for the higher costs fish would net them more points.
+They enjoyed it quite a bit and made us play it multiple times in a row.

 I will say that Fish and Katz definitely plays better at the higher counts, with 4-5 players being the sweet spot.
 There are some alternate rules for 2 players, but I probably wouldn’t bother with that player count.
-You really want a few players to fight over cards for this game to really shine.
+You really want a few players to fight over cards for this game to shine.

 Final Thoughts:

 Fish and Katz is a light filler game that my kids seemed to really enjoy.
 It provoked quite a bit of laughter when players selected the same fish as others and most people didn’t really seem to care about the final score.
 The theme and cat mittens do a lot of heavy lifting with this game, so if you are a cat lover, this will spark some joy on your gaming table.
-For a quick 15-minute filler to be played with family or nonigamer friends, it fits the bill.
+For a quick 15-minute filler to be played with family or non-gamer friends, it fits the bill.